 - Helps your toddler learn right from wrong by offering an alternative response to the situation

-- Can help de-escalate a tantrum faster than a time-out
+- It can help de-escalate a tantrum faster than a time-out

 An example of time-in:

 Interested in seeing how time-ins work?
 Here’s an example of how to implement this method.

-If your toddler is playing with a group of friends but continues to take toys away from his playmates, you can calmly step in and ask him to please sit with you while you have a chat.
+If your toddler is playing with a group of friends but continues to take toys away from his playmates, you can calmly step in and ask him to please sit with you and chat.
 Start by asking if he knows why he is taking a break from playing.
 This will allow reflection and time for him to answer before a correction is made.
-Explain to him that you know he is having fun with the toys and his friends, but taking toys away from others can make his friends feel upset.
-Once he understands, allow him to go back to what he was doing.
-By taking this approach, you completely avoid a total meltdown from occurring, you teach right from wrong, and your child still gets to enjoy their playtime!
+Explain to him that you know he is having fun with the toys and his friends, but taking toys away from others can upset his friends.
+Once he understands, allow him to return to what he was doing.
+By taking this approach, you avoid a total meltdown, teach right from wrong, and your child still gets to enjoy their playtime!
 Do you see how this could work in different situations in your day-to-day life?
 For many parents, this approach is a total game-changer.